Succulent Planters | Rotted Tree Trunk Pieces

 I chose the large succulent for the middle of this planter.
 Do you know what this plant is called?

-Add moss to cover the soil
+Add Moss to Cover the Soil

 I filled in the top of the dirt with sheet moss.
-This is where I really fell in love with the planter!
+This is where I fell in love with the planter!

-Smaller succulents were used to fill in the gaps.
+More miniature succulents were used to fill in the gaps.

 I seriously LOVE how this rustic succulent planter turned out.

-The smaller rotted wood slice succulent planter was made the same way, using hardware cloth stapled, and a piece of potting soil bag.
+The smaller rotted wood slice succulent planter was made the same way, using hardware cloth stapled and a piece of potting soil bag.

 I filled in the voids with sheet moss.